 Just as you consider use of space when choreographing a dance, placement is important.
 Consider the empty space between the objects in the space and the spatial relationship between each group and any furniture or walls in the room as the students explore their movement.
 Investigation needs room to lose your balance and play with shape of the body.

-Particularly with older students, resources meant for younger children may prove distracting and limit their engagement with their own learning focus.
-In one school, my dance classes were in an after-school room where there were many toys and resources that proved highly distracting for the students.
+Particularly with older students, resources meant for younger children may prove distracting.
+These can act to limit their engagement with their own learning focus.
+In one school, my dance classes were in an after-school room.
+The many toys and resources proved highly distracting for the students.
 I changed the way we engaged with the space by facing the activities that required high focus to a less crowded part of the room.